 Unless you are already an experienced Bible student, I suggest you begin by taking our Feed Yourself Course.
 This is a basic course on how to study the Bible for yourself.
 It has 20 lessons with assignments in each lesson.

 It would be highly beneficial to start your Bible study group with these free printable Bible study lessons.
 They are sent once a week by e-mail.
 I would suggest that you subscribe to the course 3 - 4 weeks before you plan on teaching it.
+[Or for a small one-time fee you purchase access to our teacher's page and download them all at once in PDF.]
 The first 3 lessons can be combined into the first teaching lesson.
 Lessons 1 & 2 are basically introductions to the course with foundational principles and very little "homework" so it is easy to cover the first 3 lessons in 1 teaching week.

 To prepare for your Bible study class, print off a copy of the lesson for each person you have coming.
 Also print off one or two copies of each forms necessary for the lesson for each person.
 Perhaps suggest that each student or couple brings a binder with blank paper into which they can insert the lessons and forms as you distribute them.

 In the week before your Bible study class, be sure to read through the lesson and understand each part of it.
 Do the homework section yourself before class.